The FCA (Free Carrier) Incoterm 2020 is the first Incoterm of the F group, the others being FAS (Free Alongside Ship) and FOB (Free On Board).

 Either case, you see that Incoterms require the place of delivery to be specified («named port of»…).
 For more about this topic, you can refer to our article about how to use Incoterms.

-FCA Free Carrier: what is the carrier?
+FCA Free Carrier: who is the carrier?

 With regard to FCA, Free Carrier, the question will be: what is the carrier?